SoftInstigate/restheart-website/docs/develop/packaging.md

   </build>

   ...

 </project>
 ```

 ## Package RESTHeart Security plugins

-After downloading the the [RESTHeart Platform](https://restheart.org/get), follow the below sequence of commands to install `restheart-platform-security.jar` as a local Maven dependency.
+After downloading the the [RESTHeart](https://restheart.org/get), follow the below sequence of commands to install `restheart-platform-security.jar` as a local Maven dependency.
 Usually on Linux and MacOS the Maven local repo is into a `.m2/` folder.

 ```bash
 $ unzip restheart-platform-4.0.zip